 Using datagroups

-In the above example, longestSide does not quite properly capture the effect of twice(), which alters the lengths of all of the sides, not just the longest one.
+In the above example, longestSide does not quite properly capture the effect of half(), which alters the lengths of all of the sides, not just the longest one.
 The following code separates the datagroup aspect of longestSide into a more general, standalone, datagroup named allSides.
 This code is only slightly different than the previous listing.
 In particular, Square and Test are precisely the same.
 But now an implementation of another derived class, Triangle (with three different sides) is clearer: put all three sides in allSides and make the implementation of longestSide be the maximum of the three sides.

 // openjml --esc Polygon3.java